How to Install GitHub Desktop on Ubuntu 22.04 or 20.04

 flatpak remove -y --delete-data io.github.shiftey.Desktop

-This command ensures that all associated data and configuration files are deleted from your system, freeing up space and ensuring a clean uninstallation.
+This command deletes all associated data and configuration files from your system, frees up space, and ensures a clean uninstallation.

 However, if you installed GitHub Desktop using the .deb package, you’ll need to use the dpkg command to remove it manually.
 You can use the following command to remove the package: